Fi0x/LanguageGenerator/README.md

 [//]: # (TODO: Update Readme: order and correct information)
 ## Create version for raspi
 ### Jar
-1. Use `mvn clean install` to generate corret jar-file in target folder
+1. Use `mvn clean install` to generate correct jar-file in target folder

 ### Docker
 1. Generate the jar file